microsoft/language-server-protocol/protocol.md

 	 */
 	insertText?: string | TypedString;
 	/**
+	 * A range of text that should be replaced by this completion item.
+	 *
+	 * Defaults to a range from the start of the current word to the current position.
+	 *
+	 * *Note:* The range must be a single line range and it must contain the position at which completion
+	 * has been requested.
+	 */
+	range?: Range;
+	/**
+	 * @deprecated in favour of `insertText` and `range`.
+	 *
-	 * An edit which is applied to a document when selecting
+	 * An edit which is applied to a document when selecting this completion.
-	 * this completion.
 When an edit is provided the value of
-	 * insertText is ignored.
+	 * `insertText` and `range` is ignored.
+	 *
+	 * *Note:* The range of the edit must be a single line range and it must contain the position at which completion
+	 * has been requested.
 	 */
 	textEdit?: TextEdit;
 	/**